Requirements for Credentialing

 Rationale: We have given considerable thought to the minimum number of hours of clinical training in spiritual/pastoral care, such as CPE, and have concluded that – together with the other requirements – at least 400 hours are sufficient for Credentialed Chaplain and at least 800 hours are sufficient for Board Certified Chaplain.
 Some candidates will need more clinical training to pass the competency tests.
 We expect that determination will be made by the candidate and his or her training supervisor.

-- If the training was accredited by ACPE, NACC, CPSP, ACCC or CASC, documentation would consist of a letter on the letterhead of the training center attesting to the completion of the units of CPE, and listing the accrediting organization and the name of the training supervisor.
+- If the training was accredited by ICPT, ACPE, NACC, CPSP, CPEI or CASC, documentation would consist of a letter on the letterhead of the training center attesting to the completion of the units of CPE, and listing the accrediting organization and the name of the training supervisor.

 - If the training is not accredited, the candidate needs to apply for an equivalency.
 To apply for an equivalency: